zigic88/zigic88.github.io/_posts/2017-06-22-drawable-multiline-edittext.markdown

         android:scrollbars="vertical"
         android:textSize="16sp"/>
 {% endhighlight %}
-and then, we got result like below :
+and then we will get result like below :

 ---
 <img src="{{ '/assets/img/2017-07-22b.png' | prepend: site.baseurl }}" alt="">